mercari/terraform-provider-spinnaker/docs/resources/application.html.md

 * `instance_port` - (Optional) Port of the Spinnaker generated links.
 Default to `80`.
 * `permission` - (Optional) Nested block describing a application permission configuration.
 You have to enable [Authorization(RBAC)](https://spinnaker.io/setup/security/authorization/) for your Spinnaker to use this feature.

-### Nested `permission` block
+## Attribute Reference

-Nested `permission` block will have the following structure:
+* `permission` block will have the following structure.
     * `user` - (Required) ID of the user.
 The ID type depends on the authorization methods.
 For example, the ID will be the email address if you use G Suite.
 Also, if you use GitHub Teams the ID will be the team name.
     * `accesses` - (Required) List of the access permission.
 The options are `READ`, `EXECUTE` and `WRITE`.

 ## Import